 Through studying a Psychology degree at BGU you’ll gain an in-depth understanding of the scientific nature of the subject and of its wider cultural and social impact.
 This course will develop your understanding of psychology and its theories of the mind, emotions and behaviour and become familiar with how these theories are applied in our lives, communities and societies.

-The BA (Hons) Counselling Practitioner degree provides a pathway for students who wish to train to become counselling practitioners.
 The programme adopts a humanistic approach to counselling practice; the ‘humanistic’ label is an umbrella term for counselling approaches which are client-centred and fundamentally focused on the therapeutic relationship.
 Humanistic counselling requires a high level of self-awareness and, consequently, students will embark upon a journey of personal development throughout the programme.
 Alongside this process, students will learn about both the theoretical underpinnings of humanistic counselling and the practical application of that theory.

 Mode of study